stackbuilders/scalendar/README.md

 which  will return a `SCalendar` only with the reservations that pass the `isReservAvailable` test.
 Here we must take into consideration that reservations will be inserted in the same order they come in the input list.
-So, if a reservation conflicts with the ones that have been already inserted, it will not be included in the `SxCalendar`.
+So, if a reservation conflicts with the ones that have been already inserted, it will not be included in the `SCalendar`.